ebarreat/Google-Spreadsheet-JDBC/README.md

 # Google-Spreadsheet-JDBC
-This is a JDBC to connect your Google Spreadsheets to Mysql or Microsoft SQL servers
+This is a JDBC to connect your Google Spreadsheets to Mysql or Microsoft SQL servers.
+I am also working on setting this up as a free Google Spreadsheet Add-on.
+I will be publishing new commits soon.
+If you would like to assist in this project please fork this project so we can communicate changes.
+You may contact me @ erick.b1337@gmail.com

 Parameters to fill will be enclosed with percentage signs with all cap lettering.
 For example: '%CAP LETTERS%'

-Frazer Affiliates click here: [Frazer Doc](https://docs.google.com/a/frazerbilt.com/document/d/1_68j3a3wmDpYh-heXK11D75OZ3LA5lBKLKdXjtOz3gg/edit?usp=sharing)

 To install,
 1. Create new spreadsheet Or open the spreadsheet where you want your connection.